 Unless you are boarding at a small railway stop, most large stations will have somewhere to store luggage, and you can leave your luggage at the station up to 24 hours before the train departs.
 This is perfect if you want to enjoy the last day of your trip, and are returning home, but don't want to spend the day carrying your bags around.

-Saving Money On Food During Your Journey
+Save Money On Food During Your Journey

 In terms of cost, the dining car is generally the most expensive place to buy food on the train, with the snack cafe offering cheaper food, but one great tip is that they will give you free hot water if you want to bring instant noodles or soup with you to eat.
 There is also no problem with bringing luggage with you, so adding a cool-box with a picnic and snacks for the journey is one great way to save money.